salex/vfwcash/README.md

 ## Usage

-I will write a wiki documentation at some point on how to set up GnuCash at some point, but for now the vfwcash install command will install a small sqlite3 database in the config directory that only contains a few transactions for the months April through August of 2015.
+I will write a wiki documentation on how to set up GnuCash at some point, but for now the vfwcash install command will install a small sqlite3 database in the config directory that only contains a few transactions for the months April through August of 2015.
 You don't need GnuCash installed to use the CLI, unless you want to add transactions.